pavank2/FrontendAutomation/README.md

       5) Complete the payment
       6) Assert payment success.
 Test fails if payment has failed

+## Highlights

+- The project will execute on multiple browsers - Electron,Chrome,Edge.
+- The project is independent of any OS
+- Tests can be executed in parallel in Cypress using "cypress run --record --key=$key --parallel"

 ## Configuration
 - node.js 16.10.0
 - npm 8.1.3